 Some districts may have "N/A" for both the graduation rate and the drop rate.
 These districts do not graduate students, so they do not have graduation or drop counts.
 They've been included in the report to ensure records for graduating buildings within the non-graduating district are included.

-More detailed information regarding how graduation and dropout rates are calculated for a school can be found on the Michigan Cohort Graduation and Dropout Reports page on the CEPI website, where you'll find a complete guide to understanding the Grad/Dropout rate report, along with frequently asked questions.
+More detailed information regarding how graduation and dropout rates are calculated for a school can be found on the Michigan Cohort Graduation and Dropout Reports page, under Help and Training on the CEPI website, where you'll find a complete guide to understanding the Grad/Dropout rate report along with frequently asked questions.
 For more information on how we validate Grad/Dropout data, see the MI School Data How-Tos and News blog.

 This report is updated annually every February/March.
 Historical reports are located on MI School data here.

 CEPI collected the data used to compile this report.
 The databases used include:

-For more details on the data definitions and how the data is collected, please refer to the MSDS Collections Details Manual on the CEPI website.
+For more details on the data definitions and how the data is collected, please refer to the MSDS Collections Details Manual on the MSDS web page.
 You can find additional documentation on the Michigan Cohort Graduation and Dropout Reports section of the website.

 Graduation Rate = Total Graduated / Total Cohort